Worldwide Photographic Journeys

 Currently there are few photographers and photography tour companies offering trips to northern Kenya.
 We have decided to offer a unique alternative to the more standard itineraries on offer in this region by combining visits to ethnic groups like the Njemps and Pokot people in the region of Lake Baringo with an adventurous traverse of the borderlands between Ethiopia and Kenya exploring the Chalbi Desert and remote Sibiloi National Park.

-By joining a Wild Images tour we work with an unrivalled level of ground expertise and local guides who are well connected to the various tribal people of northern Kenya.
-Our leader has almost thirty years of travel experience in Africa and knows Kenya extremely well.
+Wild Images draws on over 40 years of tour operating experience in Kenya.
+Our close connections with the people we know in Kenya’s wilds are integral to the success of our tour, which is designed around the highest possible respect and ethics of cultural tourism.
 As we travel through remote villages we believe that the best images come from photography of people in a two way situation.
 We encourage our guests to chat to local people through our interpreters, laugh with them, engage with them and simply enjoy the experience of being immersed in their world.
 As the body of work from our tour shows, we don’t just simply pass through villages spending less than an hour to get photos.
 We stroll around enjoying places, we sit in the shade with local people and drink tea with them.
 Join us on a journey where friends are made alongside beautiful images in one of the most spectacular tribal regions of east Africa.

 Accommodation & Road Transport

 In Nairobi we will stay in hotels of a very good standard.
-Accommodation on the tour varies from safari lodges to tented camps and basic guest houses that are clean with functioning electricity and plumbing in ensuite facilities.
-Shared facilities only are available on three nights of the tour at Kobi Foora and at our tented camp in Samburu.
+Accommodation on the tour varies from safari lodges to tented camps and guest houses that are clean with functioning electricity and plumbing in ensuite facilities.
+We have one night in an extremely basic and remote guest house on this tour.

 Road transport is by converted 4×4 vehicles with inverters for charging batteries and numerous sockets.
 A fridge is also included in the vehicles to keep drinks and other items cool.